carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/05-managing-cuda-dependencies.md

 > >   - python=3.7
 > >   - tensorflow-gpu=2.1 # installs tensorflow=2.1=gpu_py37h7a4bb67_0
 > > ~~~
+> > {: .language-yaml}
 > {: .solution}
 {: .challenge}

-## BlazingSQL + NVIDIA RAPIDS example
+## NVIDIA RAPIDS (+BlazingSQL+Datashader)

 As a final example let's see how to get started with [NVIDIA RAPIDS](https://rapids.ai/) (and friends!).
 NVIDIA RAPIDS is a suite of open source software libraries and APIs gives you the ability to execute end-to-end data science and analytics pipelines entirely on GPUs (think [Pandas](https://pandas.pydata.org/) + [Scikit-learn](https://scikit-learn.org/stable/index.html) but for GPUs instead of CPUs).
 In addition to RAPIDS we have also included [BlazingSQL](https://www.blazingsql.com/) in this example environment file.
 BlazingSQL is an open-source SQL interface to extract-transform-load (ETL) massive datasets directly into GPU memory for analysis using NVIDIA RAPIDS.

-Finally, the environment above also includes [Datashader](https://datashader.org/), a graphics pipeline system for creating meaningful representations of large datasets quickly and flexibly, that can be accelerated with GPUs.
-If you are going to do all of your data analysis on the GPU you might as well do your data visualization on the GPU too.
+The environment also includes [Datashader](https://datashader.org/), a graphics pipeline system for creating meaningful representations of large datasets quickly and flexibly, that can be accelerated with GPUs.
+If you are going to do all of your data analysis on the GPU, then you might as well do your data visualization on the GPU too!

 ~~~
 name: null